lct45/leetcode-reminder-bot/README.md

 3. Run `./seed-db.sh` to create the appropriate columns and rows in the database.
 4. Download http://www.psequel.com/.
 To connect to the database, `Host` should be `localhost`, `User` should be `admin`, `Password` should be `password`. `Database` should be `postgres`. `Port` should be `5433` `Use SSL`and `Use SSH Tunneling` should both be unchecked.
 Connect and take a look around.

+### Run them jewels fast, run them, run them jewels fast

+We're going to fucking it run it now.

+1. Make sure you have Python 3.6.8 installed.
+2. Go back to the root of the directory.
+3. Run `pip3 install -r requirements.txt` to install the requirements.
+4. Run `python3 app.py`.
+5. Open Facebook messenger from your phone.
+You can't do it from Desktop because you're an admin for the page and if you try to message the page, it just logs you in as the page.
+Message `Leetcode Reminder Bot` from your phone.

 Holy shit we're done.
 Finish my side-project now, Leah!